-- There is an association between serotonergic drugs with 5-HT2B receptor agonist activity, including fenfluramine (the active ingredient in FINTEPLA), and valvular heart disease and pulmonary arterial hypertension.
+- FINTEPLA can cause valvular heart disease and pulmonary arterial hypertension.
 (5.1) - Echocardiogram assessments are required before, during, and after treatment with FINTEPLA.
 (2.1, 2.6, 5.1) - FINTEPLA is available only through a restricted program called the FINTEPLA REMS.
 (5.2)